NumpyNET

 ReLU (Activation Layer)

-activation function, is perhaps the most common function used for hidden layers.
-In a ReLU
+The rectified linear activation function, or ReLU activation function, is perhaps the most common function used for hidden layers.
+In a ReLU unit, if the input value is negative, then a value 0.0 is obtained, otherwise, the input is returned.

 Sigmoid (Activation Layer)